With the UK set to leave the EU, many Brits are questioning how Brexit will change the way we travel to Europe.

 It’s always a good idea to check the regulations for the destination you’re visiting.
 Some European places will need your passport to have at least six months remaining from the date you plan on leaving the country.

-Instead of needing to replace your passport immediately, the Government will phase in the change when your passport expires (for adults, this is every 10 years).
+Instead of needing to replace your passport immediately, the Government will phase in the change when your passport expires (for adults, this is every ten years).

 What changes will be made to British passports after Brexit?

-Any passports issued between 29 March and late 2019 will still be burgundy in colour but may no longer feature the gold etched ‘European Union’ on the front cover or first page.
+Any passports issued in 2019 to early 2020 will still be burgundy in colour but won’t feature the gold etched ‘European Union’ on the front cover or first page.

 A Home Office Spokesperson said: “Burgundy passports that no longer include the words ‘European Union’ on the front cover were introduced from 30 March 2019.

 “In order to use leftover stock and achieve best value for the taxpayer, passports that include the words ‘European Union’ will continue to be issued for a short period after this date.

 “There will be no difference for British citizens, whether they are using a passport that includes the words European Union or a passport that does not.
 Both designs will be equally valid for travel.”(5)

 From late 2019 to early 2020, dark blue passports will be re-introduced(6).